-Between 1948 and 1990, the Rault studio of Rennes (Brittany) created hundreds of windows for churches and convents in at least eight Canadian provinces and territories, and in several American states.
-See 200+ Rault windows on the ISGC site here.
+Between 1948 and 1990, the Rault studio of Rennes (Brittany) created original suites of windows for nearly one hundred churches, cathedrals and chapels in seven Canadian provinces, and in eight American states.
+200+ Rault windows on the ISGC site.

-Rault Studio Building, Rennes, Constructed 1947 P. Burns photo
+Rault Studio Building, Rennes, Constructed c.
+1946 P. Burns photo

-After the Second World War the Rault brothers constructed a large building in central Rennes to accommodate their studios, furnaces and workshops: by 1947 the studio had grown to 98 employees, from designers and artists to furnace workers, glass-blowers and assemblers.
+To help restore the massive damage to French churches during the Second World War, the Rault brothers constructed a large building in central Rennes to accommodate their studios, furnaces and workshops.
+By 1947 the studio had grown to 98 employees, from designers and artists to furnace workers, glass-blowers, cutters and assemblers.
 In the 1960s through the 1990s the studio was known as Rault Fréres under André Rault (1912-1997) and his brother Paul (1909-1962).
-They were the master artists of the Rault oeuvre.
+The brothers are considered the master artists of the Rault oeuvre.

-The brothers excitement over the newly developed inch-thick glass known as dalle de verre, led them to endless experiments with its decorative possibilities.
-In the outdoors every autumn, workers would bravely don asbestos mitts and fire-proof helmets to melt vats of sand laced with various metallic oxides over high-temperature gas-fired burners.
-The resulting slabs were cut into chunks whose edges were chipped with silversmith’s hammers to create an effect of raw jewels, with random tiny bubbles and streaks of colour.
+The rich possibilities of the new material led the Rault brothers to endless experiments with its decorative possibilities.
+Every autumn, in improvised outdoor factories, workers would bravely don asbestos mitts and fire-proof helmets to melt vats of sand laced with various metallic oxides over high-temperature gas-fired burners.
+The resulting slabs were cut into chunks whose edges were chipped with silversmith’s hammers to create the effect of raw jewels, enlivened by random tiny bubbles and streaks of colour.

 Kiln worker and furnaces, 1949.
 Rault Archives.

 Dalle de verre set in lead cames (detail) St. Radegonde Catholic Church, Lafleche, Sask.
 1979